 Brief academic bio: I am a PhD candidate and University Fellow at the University of Illinois at Chicago (all but dissertation status) on permanent hiatus from my program, and a previous visiting researcher at Berkeley's Department of Rhetoric.
-My academic research in the history of rhetoric and visual studies explores the intersections between rhetorical theory and aesthetics in the Hellenistic rhetorical tradition, focusing on the rhetorical force of visual and imaginary images in theory and practice from Aristotle through the Second Sophistic.
-(James Elkins has written about my work on ekphrasis and phantasia in Writing With Images.)
+My academic research explores the intersections between rhetorical theory and aesthetics in the Hellenistic tradition, focusing on the rhetorical force of visual and imaginary images in theory and practice from Aristotle through the Second Sophistic.
+(Jim Elkins has written about my work on ekphrasis and phantasia in Writing With Images.)

 Current and upcoming academic publications and presentations: